-- This lesson plan for KS1 will prepare pupils to walk to school.
+This lesson plan for KS1 introduces simple navigation and safety skills to prepare pupils to walk to school

-- Help students become confident navigators with this KS2 mapping lesson.
+Help students become confident navigators with this primary-level mapping lesson.

-- Get rhythmic about the road with this song about why two feet are better than a car any day.
+Get rhythmic about the road with this educational song about why two feet are better than a car any day.

 TESiboard interactive resources

-- Compare and contrast different ways of getting to school.
+Compare and contrast different modes of transport.
 Which is fastest?
 Which is healthier?
 Give pupils the right information to make independent choices.

-- How far away do pupils live from school?
+How far away do pupils live from school?
 Collect data and plot their journeys for comparison in this fun, interactive activity.
-Who’s nearly a neighbour and who lives far far away?A two-part TESiboard activity, to collect and plot information, followed by an opportunity to compare data using a block graph.

-- Celebrate the progress pupils make with these colourful certificates from WalkforLife.
+Celebrate the pupil progress with these free, printable certificates from WalkforLife.

-- Do pupils know their road signs?
-Help them read the language of the road with this resource- keeping them out of harm’s way.
+Do pupils know their road signs?
+Help them read the language of the road with this resource.

 These vital road-safety resources are brought to you by the Department for Transport’s award-winning road-safety campaign.